 An annual single state-wide public hearing is held regarding the use of helicopters and motorized vehicles to capture wild horses (or burros) within the state of Utah.
 During the hearing, the public is given the opportunity to present new information and to voice any concerns or opinions regarding the use of these methods to capture wild horses (or burros).
-A hearing was held in the Cedar City BLM Office in Cedar City, Utah on November 14, 2019.
+A hearing was held in the Vernal BLM Office in Vernal, Utah on Dec.
+11, 2018.
+Four individuals from the public were present at the meeting.
 Primary issues discussed were: (1) how helicopters are used during gathers and their effects on wild horses, (2) appropriate management levels in HMAs and how they are establish and monitored, and (3) legal ability of BLM using motorized vehicles.
 General questions & answers were discussed.
+The hearing lasted a little over an hour.